HappyTorso/roo-code-memory-bank-game-dev/README.md

     G --> J[Solution Decisions]
 ```

-Switch to Debug mode when you need to:
+Switch to Debug (Debugger) mode when you need to:

-- Investigate issues
+- Investigate a specific issue from `issuesLog.md`
-- Analyze errors
+- Analyze runtime errors or unexpected behavior
-- Find root causes
+- Find the root cause of a bug
-- Verify fixes
+- Document investigation steps and findings in `issuesLog.md`
-- Document problems
+- Perform targeted web searches for specific technical errors

 ### Test Mode

-Roo Code Memory Bank includes a powerful Test mode for test-driven development and quality assurance.
-This mode operates with a focus on test creation, execution, and validation while maintaining code quality.
+This mode focuses on test creation (TDD), execution, and reporting.
+It validates code changes, checks for regressions, and can update the validation status of fixes in `issuesLog.md`.

 #### Key Capabilities

 - 🧪 **Test-Driven Development**: Write tests before implementation
 - 📊 **Test Execution**: Run and monitor test suites
 - 🔍 **Coverage Analysis**: Track and improve test coverage